-Strategic Priorities 2018-2019
+Strategic Priorities 2019-2020

 "Five To Focus On"

-- Raising Achievement KS3, KS4 and KS5 - To ensure all students are equipped to achieve their potential and that differences in achievement are diminished.
+- Raising Achievement KS3, KS4 and KS5 - Building on our most successful GCSE results, this year we will focus on boys’ progress, the achievement of disadvantaged students and on preparing students to access grades 7-9 at GCSE.
+At A Level we will continue to prioritise progress across the grade range and the achievement of A-A*.
+Across all key stages we will ensure all students are equipped to achieve their potential and that gaps in achievement are narrowed.
 In practical terms this means: students at KS3 achieving their minimum expected targets (MET) which are based on progress in the top 20% of students nationally.
 At KS4 this means GCSE outcomes in line with FFT20 targets and at A Level, in line with ALIS target grades.
-This year we will focus closely on boys’ progress and on preparing students to access grades 7-9 at GCSE and A-A* at A Level.

 - Curriculum Reform KS3, 4 & 5 - To plan for and implement new courses to maintain and enhance student progress in light of national changes in curriculum and assessment.
 Our plans for improvement in other areas must take account of the fact that, for most of us, this is the school’s top priority.
 Teachers and teaching assistants need to be enabled to apply their energies here with minimal distraction.
 Our aim will be to maintain and enhance student progress in light of significant national changes in curriculum and assessment.
 Our main focus this year will shift to KS3 with a thorough review of curriculum intent, implementation and impact and development of cultural capital and a knowledge rich content offer clearly communicated to all stakeholders.